Podcast Length: 14:15

 6. Don’t assume your VO clients are more experienced than YOU when it comes to production.

 You may not consider yourself all that experienced when it comes to recording and directing yourself as a voice actor.
-Don’t assume that whoever hired you understands production or knows how to articulate what they need and want from you during a recording session.
+Don’t assume that whoever hired you understands production or knows how to articulate precisely what they need and want from you during a recording session.
 Clients may offer very little, if any insight, and generally rely on the voice talent to come through with creative options that bring what may otherwise be considered rather dull, wooden text.

 7. Telling yourself you can always raise the rate “later”, should tell you your rate is probably already undermining your worth.